 Things To Do In Bundaberg With Kids

 There are so many things to do with kids in Bundaberg, from beautiful places, to fun activities.
 Only five hours’ drive north from Brisbane, Bundaberg can be easily reached within a day.
-Along the way, there are many places you can stop for a break or even stay for a night or two.
-These are our recommendations –
+These are our recommendations for things to do while you enjoy the Bunderberg Region.

 Once settled in your accommodation, there is a range of amazing activities for adults and kids alike in the Bundaberg Region, including patrolled beaches and gentle surf, snorkelling straight from the shore, and you can even book day trips to the nearby islands.